StudySmarter - The all-in-one study app.

 The future of gene therapy will rely on this intricate balance between embracing innovation, maintaining rigorous safety standards, recognising important ethical boundaries and fostering patient trust and comfort with the treatment process.

-Gene therapy is an experimental technique that treats or prevents health conditions by altering genes within our body's cells.
-Doctors can treat a disorder by inserting a gene into a patient's cells instead of using drugs or surgery.
+- Gene Therapy: An experimental technique that uses genes to treat or prevent certain health conditions.
+It allows doctors to treat a disorder by inserting a gene into a patient's cells instead of using drugs or surgery.

-Risks include potential health hazards like unwanted immune responses, infections, and the possibility that the newly inserted genes could behave erratically, even increasing the likelihood of developing cancer.
+- Risks of Gene Therapy: Risks include potential health hazards like unwanted immune responses, infections, and the possibility that the newly inserted genes could behave erratically.
+They could even increase the likelihood of developing cancer, given certain conditions.